daizutabi/hydraflow/docs/part2-analysis/index.md

 - Load and access experiment data from MLflow runs
 - Filter and group experiments based on configuration parameters
-- Compare metrics across different experiment runs
 - Transform experiment data into structured formats for analysis
-- Create visualizations to identify patterns and trends

 ## Key Components

 The main components of HydraFlow's analysis tools are:

-1. **[`Run`][hydraflow.core.run.Run] Class**: Represents a single experiment run, providing access to configuration, metrics, and artifacts.
+1. **[`Run`][hydraflow.core.run.Run] Class**: Represents a single experiment run, providing access to configuration and artifacts.

 2. **[`RunCollection`][hydraflow.core.run_collection.RunCollection] Class**:
    A collection of `Run` instances with tools for filtering, grouping, and